timseymore/hello-cmake/README.md

 5.)
 Add 'main.h' to the 'include' directory and use the 'target_include_directories' in 'CMakeLists.txt'.

 6.)
-Remove all old build files and directories so that only the main.cpp and CMAKELists.txt are in the root directory.
+Remove all old build files and directories so that only the main.cpp and CMakeLists.txt are in the root directory.

 7.)
 Build from the build folder:

     - cd build
     - cmake ..
     - make

 8.)
 Run program from project directory:

     - ./build/HelloCMake